 “Finance Indemnitees” has the meaning given to such term in Section 25.1.

-“Finance Parties” means the Arranger, the Agent and the Lenders.
+“Finance Parties” means the Arranger, the Agent, the Co-Agents and the Lenders.

-“Final Distribution Date” shall mean the earlier of (i) the Repayment Date and (ii) the date on which all outstanding principal under the Notes becomes due and payable, whether by acceleration, demand, or otherwise or is prepaid in accordance with the terms of this Agreement.
+“Final Distribution Date” shall mean the earlier of (i) the Repayment Date and (ii) the date on which all outstanding principal under the Notes becomes due and payable, whether by acceleration, demand, or otherwise or is prepaid in accordance with the terms of the this Agreement.

 “Funding Office” means, in relation to any Lender, the office or offices through which it is acting for the purpose of this Agreement, which office or offices initially are set out in Schedule 1, as such offices may be changed by notice to the Trust in accordance with Section 3.01(b).